Griffiss International Airport: Civilian airport, 1995-present

+The former base complex is now home to the Griffiss Business and Technology Park.
+Post-closure, two Air Force activities remained: the Rome Research Site of the Air Force Research Laboratory, and the Eastern Air Defense Sector (EADS) of the North American Aerospace Defense Command (NORAD) as operated by the New York Air National Guard from a small complex of buildings in the Technology Park.

+Griffiss was the site of the Woodstock '99 music festival in late July 1999.
+Notorious for overpricing, triple-digit heat, aggressive music, and lack of water, it descended into chaotic destruction and blazes with riot police deployed and making mass arrests, although base assets were unscathed.

+In December 2013, Griffiss International Airport was selected as a test site by the Federal Aviation Administration (FAA) to "aid in researching the complexities of integrating Unmanned Aircraft Systems into the congested, northeast airspace."
+Students from the Rochester Institute of Technology will work with Griffiss to test drones at the airport.

+With the construction of a new terminal building in 2015, public officials hoped to secure additional investment in the facility to attract passenger airlines.
+The new terminal building also allows for international flights to the airport, as it was constructed to accommodate a US Customs Service-regulation facility for potential international passengers.

 Environmental contamination

-The base was designated a superfund site in 1984.
-Solvents, lead and polychlorinated biphenyls (PCBs) had been disposed in landfills and dry wells.
-This contaminated Three Mile Creek and Sixmile Creek, and ground water beneath portions of the base, and led to accumulation of volatile organic compounds (VOCs).
+Griffiss AFB was designated a superfund site in 1984 because solvents, lead and polychlorinated biphenyls (PCBs) had been disposed in landfills and dry wells.
+These manmade pollutants contaminated Three Mile Creek and Sixmile Creek, and ground water beneath portions of the base, and led to accumulation of volatile organic compounds (VOCs).
 Leaking underground storage tanks and soil contamination were dug out.
 People affected by contaminated well water received bottled water until, in 1991, everyone was connected to the municipal water supply.

 By 2013, 27 of the 31 "areas of concern" identified in 1995 had been cleaned up or addressed otherwise, and did not need "further action" per EPA.